Can Dogs Eat Chickpeas Blog Banner

 Chickpeas can offer fiber, plant-based protein, and some useful nutrients, which is why they sometimes show up in dog foods or homemade treat discussions.
 For some dogs, they can be a reasonable occasional add-on.

-But they are not a required food, and they are not automatically better than simpler options.
+Chickpeas is not required, and many dogs do just as well with simpler rewards.
 Some dogs do well with them, while others get gassy or uncomfortable.
 That is why "good" depends partly on the dog and partly on the amount.

 Chickpeas can be fine, but they are still a moderation food.